 I sat up, air-fived her across the aisle and told her I had hoped it would be given its age and allure (Presidents Teddy Roosevelt and Taft and Al Capone made it a regular stop in the early 20th century; actor Tom Mix and the Unsinkable Molly Brown also stayed here; during WW II it was used as a US Naval hospital and a portion of the basement used as a morgue; gunslingers Doc Holliday and Kid Curry died in this town and is buried right up the road) and that I planned to try out my spirit box while I was there.
 I was just about to launch into my rote explanation of a spirit box and that I’m past caring whether the voices are “real” or not and view it as a kind of a surrealist art form, when, without missing a beat Fallen Angel says, “I really want to get a P-SB7.”
 My jaw dropped, as that’s the one I own.
 Not only did I not have to explain it to them, but they were all as into this stuff as I am.
 Synchronicity, baby.

 Right away we began making plans to hold a Ouija session in my room during one of the two nights I’m here.
-We swapped many a spooky yarn while being awestruck by the views, all of us snapping away on our various devices in our own little corner of the Zephyr for the next two hours while Granddad Warren and I had Rod keep the Bloody Marys comin’.
+We swapped many a spooky yarn while being awestruck by the views, all of us snapping away on our various devices in our own little corner of the Zephyr for the next two hours while Granddad Warren and I talked.
 At one point we went through the 6 and half mile Moffat Tunnel, inside of a mountain, mind you, for a full 10 minutes, during which time we crossed the Continental Divide.
 I came out the other side feeling reborn, renewed, in a new place.
 You’ll probably accuse me of making a Freudian joke but sometimes a tunnel is just a tunnel.
 At 9239 feet above sea level it’s also the highest elevation of any Amtrak train.

 When I hopped off in unseasonably warm and stunningly beautiful Glenwood Springs, CO I got picked up by the guy from Enterprise to take me to my rental car.
 I told him I was staying at the grand old Hotel Colorado and he had a similar reaction as the Warren-Powell clan.
 “It’s haunted.”